Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 - Adjusted consumption rate of the MPU to be in line with stock fuel cells and MOLE's MPUs.

 Stockyards
 - If you have MOLE installed, the Stockyard 250 and 375 won't be available (existing craft won't break, you just won't be able to build new ones with Stockyards); use the ones in MOLE instead.
-NOTE: You'll neeed Extraplanetary Launchpads installed to see the parts.

 Bug Fixes
 - Fixed the Konkrete and Slag templates so that they'll be named properly and store the correct resources.